Generally, Jamaicans speak two languages - English and Jamaican Patois, otherwise known by linguists as Jamaican Creole.

 You may also notice that people from different parts of the island carry different speaking accents.

 Jamaica Patois is an English-based Creole language with West African influences.

-The dialect is peppered with words that reflect Jamaica's colonial history, including Portugese, Spanish, Hindi and African tribal languages with the largest portion contributed to the Akan language of Twi (pronounced: 'chwee'), and with elements from Scottish and Irish dialects.
+The dialect is peppered with words that reflect Jamaica's colonial history, including Portuguese, Spanish, Hindi, and African tribal languages with the largest portion contributed to the Akan language of Twi (pronounced: 'chwee'), and with elements from Scottish and Irish dialects.

-Although it is the most widely spoken language in Jamaica, children are taught in and most formal business is conducted in standard (British) English.
+Although it is not the most widely spoken language in Jamaica, children are taught and most formal business is conducted in standard (British) English.

 Watch "How To Speak Patois with Jeneil Williams"